Pottery Clay Dust – How to Minimize it

 Silicosis: Understanding the Risks

 POTTERY CRAFTERS THOUGHTS… Making pottery is fun and rewarding.
 Going to a local Pottery Class is a good idea.
-I almost guarantee you are going to have fun and enjoy the face-to-face social activity, which a lot of us are missing in today’s electronic world.
+I almost guarantee you will have fun and enjoy the face-to-face social activity, which many of us are missing in today’s electronic world.